VkJakhar/flex-box/README.md

 # flex-box
-this is a flex box model
+this is a flex box model made with vk jakhar